kashishgupta1990/hapi-api/README.md

 ## When run this boilerplate first time, it will ask for auth key of GMail notification integration and send you email on application start.
 Update the `Bootstrap.js` `Test` Task.
-### How to create gmail secret key and update the `/config/Config.json` gmail object credentials
+### How to create gmail secret key and update the `.env file` gmail object credentials
 - Open link https://console.developers.google.com/flows/enableapi?apiid=gmail
 - Use this wizard to create or select a project in the Google Developers Console and automatically turn on the API.
 - Click Continue, then Go to credentials.